calero1985/cross-ref-engine/README.md

-For your GitHub README, you want text that is professional yet easy for anyone to understand at a glance.
-It should explain the "magic" of how your app works while showing off the technical work you did.

-Here is the intuitive, structured text for your README:

 📚 Academic Cross-Reference Engine
 The Problem
 Students and researchers are often overwhelmed by massive textbooks.
 Manually finding where authors contradict each other or where different books offer different methods is time-consuming and prone to human error.